earthly/website/blog/_posts/2023-02-21-launching-earthly-CI.md

  - just an example
 ---

 Hello world!
-We have partnered up with some [cool people in Silicon Valley LINK](LINK) [1] to fix the world of CI.
+We have partnered up with some [cool people in Silicon Valley LINK](LINK) [^1] to fix the world of CI.
 So today we are launching [Earthly CI](https://earthly.dev/signup/earthly-ci), the world's first CI/CD solution that merges together a CI and a build system.
 A more fine-grained understanding of the build allows Earthly CI to run faster than a CI ever could before.
 And it's not an incremental improvement.
 It's a dramatic improvement.
 We're talking 100% to 2,000% faster.
 Here's how we did it.

-(Footnote)
-[1] Innovation Endeavors led our [$6.5M Seed+ round LINK](LINK), and were joined by 468 Capital and Uncorrelated Ventures.
-A number of founders of companies such as Cockroach Labs, DigitalOcean, Mesosphere, DataDog, Sentry, and Instana, plus a number of creators and maintainers of notable developer platforms, such as Docker, Elixir, VS Code, GitHub Copilot, Hashicorp, Envoy proxy, Cypress, Mesos and many others, have also previously invested in Earthly.

 ## But Why??